microsoft/TechExcel-Integrating-Azure-PaaS-and-AI-Services-for-AI-Design-Wins/docs/03_implement_function_calls/03_implement_function_calls.md

 ## Lab Scenario

 Bringing our own data is one great way to enhance GPT models in Azure OpenAI, allowing them to answer questions specific to our circumstances.
-Another way to customize responses and enhance system capabilities involves function calling, a native way for GPT models to formulate API calls and structure data outputs based on the functions we specify.
-In this exercise, you will create a function to supplement chat conversations with customer data.
+Another way to customize responses and enhance system capabilities involves function calling, something we can implement using the Semantic Kernel library.
+In this exercise, you will create a solution allowing end users to query data from Azure SQL Database using natural language.

 ## Objectives

 After you complete this lab, you will be able to:

-* Implement a customer account information lookup API endpoint against Cosmos DB using C#
+* Implement hotel bookings history endpoints against Azure SQL Database using C#
-* Create a function in Python to perform customer account lookup as part of a broader conversation
+* Create Semantic Kernel plugins to enable translation of natural language into SQL queries
-* Incorporate function calling into the existing chat completions solution
+* Incorporate API results into the Streamlit application

 ## Lab Duration